Nature Back from the Brink

 At the start of the project we had an existing logo and colour-scheme to work with.
 In the page design we echoed elements from the logo, such as the use of uppercase text and the 'declining slope' angle.

-The existing colour-scheme for the project was quite broad, which gave lots of options but could tend to look quite messy.
+The existing colour-scheme for the project was quite broad, with six main colours.

-The final stage of the visual presentation was to give the pages some sense of movement.
+The final stage of the visual presentation was to give the pages a sense of movement.
 To do this we added in some small elements of animation.
-We used image slideshows, titles that fade in and animated timelines that drop in as you scroll.
+We used image slideshows, titles that subtly fade in and animated timelines that drop in as you scroll.

 The Back from the Brink project has been a great success.
 It was featured on BBC Breakfast and has substantially raised the profile of conservation work that often goes on behind the scenes.